 Get Help Today from an Experienced Lipitor Diabetes Risk Lawyer

-The personal injury and wrongful death lawyers of The Driscoll Firm, P.C., are concerned about the risk among statin drug patients of developing, particularly for older women taking Lipitor (atorvastatin) before the FDA’s February 2012 label change.
+The personal injury and wrongful death lawyers of The Driscoll Firm, LLC, are concerned about the risk among statin drug patients of developing, particularly for older women taking Lipitor (atorvastatin) before the FDA’s February 2012 label change.

-If you or a loved one has been prescribed Lipitor and developed diabetes or another serious adverse reaction to this statin, contact The Driscoll Firm, P.C., without delay through our toll-free number or online form.
+If you or a loved one has been prescribed Lipitor and developed diabetes or another serious adverse reaction to this statin, contact The Driscoll Firm, LLC, without delay through our toll-free number or online form.

-The Driscoll Firm, P.C., has a successful record of assisting clients who have been injured by dangerous pharmaceuticals and medical devices.
+The Driscoll Firm, LLC, has a successful record of assisting clients who have been injured by dangerous pharmaceuticals and medical devices.
 Our founding attorney, John J. Driscoll, is a member of the Million Dollar Advocates Forum and the Multi-Million Dollar Advocates Forum.

 You may be eligible to obtain compensation for current and future medical expenses, lost income and pain and suffering.
 We can provide a free initial consultation about your case today.